 Songwriting

-Original Songs by Ryan Johnson¶
+Original Songs by J. Ryan Johnson¶

 39 North is less a name and more coordinates for a place in my history, anchored to the haunted stretch of State Road 39 that pulls away just north of the Miller County line, past my Grandaddy's land, and then disappears into the pines.
 This is the heavy air of Southwest Georgia: a landscape where the timber stands grow thick with shadows, the pastures hold their breath in the midday heat, and the peanut fields are tilled from the red clay of generations.